tuan072090/customer-loyalty-program-hyperledger-fabric/README.md

 ### Prerequisites

-You will need to follow the requirements for the [Hyperledger Fabric document](https://hyperledger-fabric.readthedocs.io/en/release-2.2/install.html):
+You had to complete the task from [Hyperledger Fabric document](https://hyperledger-fabric.readthedocs.io/en/release-2.2/install.html):

 ### Steps